tikv/client-go/internal/unionstore/art/design.md

 - Snapshot Get/Iterate
 - Memory Tracking

-[ART][ART_Paper] is an in-mem index data structure, which has better performance when the keys have long common perfix.
-In our test, it's a fitting solution for TiDB's usage.
+[ART][ART_Paper] is an in-mem index data structure, with performance surpasses search trees, as well as surpress the memory space amplification issue of radix tree.
+It's a fitting solution for TiDB's usage in our test.

 ## Design